brucemack/brucemack.github.io/ampersand/index.md

 serves a different purpose.
 It's basically a de-bounce on the COS line.
 A long setting for `rxondelay=` also has the undesirable effect of cutting off the beginning of a transmission.

+Also, listening on the ECR, I suspect that a fair amount of the kerchunks are coming in on the various bridges to other digital modes (DMR, D-STAR, etc.) and the physical COS pin debouncing is irrelevant in those cases.

 I've been working on a more sophisticated kerchunk filter (KF).
 I have a new module in the Ampersand audio pipeline that watches all of the audio frames that go